tusdotnet/tusdotnet/README.md

 });
 ```

-If you just want to play around with the protocol, clone the repo and run the OwinTestApp.
-It launches a small site running tusdotnet and the [official JS client](https://github.com/tus/tus-js-client) so that you can test the protocol on your own machine.
+If you just want to play around with the protocol, clone the repo and run one of the test apps (one for OWIN and one for .NET Core).
+They each launch a small site running tusdotnet and the [official JS client](https://github.com/tus/tus-js-client) so that you can test the protocol on your own machine.

 ## Clients
 [Tus.io](http://tus.io/implementations.html) keeps a list of clients for a number of different platforms (Android, Java, JS, iOS etc). tusdotnet should work with all of them as long as they support version 1.0.0 of the protocol.